fdietz/vue_components_book_manuscript/4-component-composition-with-scoped-slots.md

 In the previous chapter we focused on improving our components flexibility by using multiple `slots` as placeholders for our content.

 There's one catch though we have not discussed.
 The content we pass to our slot is in the context of the parent component and not the child component.
+This sounds quite abstract, let's build an example component and investigate the problem further!

+## Example List

 Here's an example of a todo list component which renders for each item a checkbox and a name.

-{width=50%
+{width=50%}
 ![Example 1](/images/list.png)

 ```html